Nagendra1997/mesibo-documentation/livestreaming.md

 # Mesibo Live Demo App

 In this section we will build Mesibo Live- a video conferencing app like Zoom.
 Before you proceed, please make sure that you have read the prerequisites and are familiar with mesibo APIs.
+First we will build a simple, basic version of the group calling app using basic HTML/CSS and Javascript .
+Then we will build the complete app with all the necessary features.

 ### Prerequisites